awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 ### Sessioned client

-The following code creates a sessioend client.
+The following code creates a sessioned client.
 All requests sent using this client will be executed in a single implicit transaction.
 The transaction will commit when the sessioned client is close (we're using a `with` block here to close the session).
 The transaction will be rolled back if an exception occurs:

 ```
 from neptune_python_utils.gremlin_utils import GremlinUtils